 Dr. Dunham talks about child trauma on WBOK on September 13, 2018.

 For the first time in its 15-year history, Metropolitan Human Services District is operating a children’s clinic in New Orleans East.

-Dr. Dunham talks about depression on WBOK on January 11, 2018.
+Dr. Dunham talks about homelessness on WBOK on August 9, 2018.

 Metropolitan Human Services District is the local lead agency for mental illness, addictive disorders and intellectual/development disability services.
 MHSD provides community-based services for all ages in Orleans, St. Bernard and Plaquemines parishes through agency clinics and community partners.
 State and Federal funding are the primary resources for MHSD.
 For more information, visit www.mhsdla.org or call 504-568-3130.